 Necessity is the mother of all invention.
-That’s what lead to the world’s largest man-made forest to add vegetation to its iconic skyline.
+That’s what lead to the world’s largest man-made forest to add vegetation to the iconic Johannesburg skyline.
 Districts within the City of Johannesburg have been utilising the space on their rooftops by building planters for fruit and veg to feed the inner city.
 The majority of these projects are run by developers who are catering to those living in these neighbourhoods.
-These projects are community driven are used to develop skills within local residents.
+The projects are community driven are used to develop skills among local residents.

 The Johannesburg Housing Company (JHC) is running four rooftop gardening projects on top of their buildings in and around the Central Business District.
 The JHC also runs two ground gardens.
 These ground and roof gardens can be found in Hillbrow, Joubert Park, Troyeville, Newtown, and Fordsburg.
 Crops are grown according to season, sustainability and feeding value.
 These include spinach, beetroot, onions, tomatoes, cabbage, beans and rosemary among others.

 The plan going forward is to roll these rooftop gardens out across the City of Johannesburg and to create a food bank for those in need.
 This method of food farming is much easier, sustainable and adaptable to the surroundings that it should become a standard method for farming across the country.

 By Shawn Greyling

 Have you heard of these rooftop gardens in Jozi before?
 Let us know what you think of them in the comments section below.
 These projects need all the help and exposure they can get, so share this article on social media.